by Hess Sakal, 2007, with edits in 2011 and 2023

 Aspect

-see Alter, Ego state, Personality and Fragment
+see Self-state, Personality and Fragment

 see Headmate